Way back in the mists of time, I conducted a survey of Sportive Cyclist email subscribers, asking them for their biggest frustration with cycling.

 Barack Obama wears only blue or grey suits so he doesn’t waste mental energy on non-vital decisions (though I’d argue he should pick just one colo(u)r and stick with that).

-So ‘routinize’ your day like POTUS.
+So ‘routinize’ your day like the former POTUS.

 Say you’re planning to ride first thing tomorrow morning.
 Take steps to remove decision-making from the process that occurs between your bed (or wherever you’d rather be) and the moment you start riding the bike.